• /

 Platforms: Windows, macOS, iOS, Android

 Even gamedev titans like Blizzard love Unity.
 Their widely successful free-to-play card game Hearthstone has become a major on all key platforms.
 Grab your tablet or phone, or use a desktop to build a shiny deck of cards to beat other players on your way to the top of the ladder.
-Not feeling competitive and would rather relax in other game modes?
-Hearthstone offers adventures, duels, battlegrounds, tavern brawls, and other awesome modes to challenge your deck-building skills.
+Do you not feel competitive and would instead relax in other game modes?
+Hearthstone offers adventures, duels, battlegrounds, tavern brawls, and other excellent modes to challenge your deck-building skills.
 Creating a deck is an art in Hearthstone, so choose wisely before embarking on adventures!

-Fans of collectible card games will find themselves at home in Hearthstone with its cozy atmosphere, eye-pleasing graphics, and diverse gameplay.
-Looking back at this game, we can say that using Unity for it was a brilliant idea.
+Fans of collectible card games will be home in Hearthstone, with its cozy atmosphere, eye-pleasing graphics, and diverse gameplay.
+Looking back on this game, we can say that using Unity was a brilliant idea.

 Cuphead